What You’ll Learn

-What is Gopher for Groups?
+What Is Gopher for Groups?

 Gopher for Groups is your Google Groups settings management tool.
 You can pull in all of your Google Groups into one sheet and update the settings for those groups in bulk.
 There is no user management for group membership in this tool.

-Whitelisting the Add-on
+Allow Listing the Add-on

 Setting up Delegated Users

 Non-Super Admins can use Gopher for Groups if they have the appropriate Admin Role assigned to them.
-Check out this article to learn how to set them up.
+Check out this to learn how to set them up.

 Install the Add-on